depersgroep/cookiecutter-aws-sam/README.md

 The application Pipeline will:
 - Manage your AWS Infrastructure (Infrastructure as Code)
-- Deploy your application (Continuous Deployments): by default CodeDeploy will be used with a **Canara Release strategy**.
+- Deploy your application (Continuous Deployments).
+AWS CodeDeploy will be used to deploy your lambda's with a **Canara Release strategy**.
 The release strategy can be fine-tuned to better suit your needs.
 - Generate your API docs (Swagger)

 ![GitOps](img/GitOps_pipeline.png)